mantidproject/mantid/docs/source/interfaces/general/Fit Script Generator.rst

 11. Add another ``Lorentzian`` so there are two in each of the domains.

-12. Change the ``Height`` parameter values in each of the domains to 1.5.
+12. Change the ``Amplitude`` parameter values in each of the domains to 1.5.

 13. Select any table row that isn't the first domain table row.